sandersn/manual/Assignability.md

 Once you have structural assignability, you don't actually need an inheritance relation.
-You just check that derived classes are assignable to their base classe.
+You just check that derived classes are assignable to their base classes.
 Same thing goes for implements.
 In other words, this:

 ```ts